 Bridewell Palace, Royal palace and orphanage near Fleet Street, London, England

-Cardinal Thomas Wolsey received the estate in 1510, later transferring it to Henry VIII who transformed it into an expanded royal residence.
+Cardinal Thomas Wolsey received the estate in 1510 and later transferred it to Henry VIII, who transformed it into an expanded royal residence.
+From the mid-16th century, the site gradually changed into an institution for orphans and later a prison, until it was demolished in the 19th century.

-The site of the former palace now contains modern office buildings, with the rebuilt gatehouse visible at 14 New Bridge Street.
+The former palace site now lies beneath modern office buildings, with a reconstructed gatehouse visible at 14 New Bridge Street.
+You can reach the area easily on foot from Blackfriars Bridge or from Fleet Street, which runs nearby.

-In 1700, Bridewell became the first prison in England to employ medical staff, establishing new standards for correctional facility healthcare.
+In 1700, the institution became the first prison in England to employ medical staff, establishing new standards for correctional facility healthcare.
+This early provision attracted later international visitors who studied the system and imitated it elsewhere.

 GPS coordinates: 51.51179,-0.10576